santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 - **Components:** M (A piece of a dried climbing plant)
 - **Duration:** Instant

-Vines sprout from your focus.
+Vines sprout to any direction you choose.
 Choose between:

-***Slap.*** Make a ranged spell attack, 30Ft. on a hit deal your *Martial Arts Dice* plus spell ability modier magical bludgeoning damage.
-If you don't have a *Martial Arts Dice* use a 1d4 instead.
+***Slap.*** Make a ranged spell attack, 30Ft. on a hit deal your *Martial Arts Dice or 1d4* plus spell ability modier magical bludgeoning damage.

 ***Grab.*** Pull/push/hold/catch on to any thing within 30ft. of you using the vines.
 If you would need to do an atlethics check use your spell ability modifier for the roll.